alvarotd/test-1/README.md

 # Notes to the Coding Test

+I'd very much like to receive all the feedback you have on my implementation, especially in the areas of concurrency, performance, design.
+Thanks in advance.

+I hope you enjoy reviewing this test as much as I enjoyed solving it.

 ## Implementation notes

   - I've followed a 'make it work, then make it concurrent' approach, using some principles described in the Java Concurrency in Practice (JCIP) book.